Originally written by Peak District Kids Editor, Jenny Lynn, in 2020. Updated in September 2022 by Peak District Kids writer, Lizzie Sansa.

 What age is it suitable for?

 Matlock Farm Park is a great day out for all the family (grandparents included, as there’s not too much walking).
-However, with the animal feeding and play areas, it is especially perfect for younger kids.
-My boys are 5 and 6 years old and they absolutely loved it.
-Although most kids there seemed to be their age or younger.
+With the animal feeding and play areas, it is especially perfect for younger kids (age 8 and under).
+But now they have the new play areas installed, kids up to the age of 10 will also have a fantastic time too.

 What to bring